 You can keep this warm until needed by placing the puree into a bowl and covering with foil, then placing the bowl on a pot that has boiling water in it.

 Making the green beans

 Now onto our green beans, you will need to top and tail the beans, meaning to trim off the pointy hard pieces at either end with a sharp knife.

-Place the beans into a foil tray and add butter, oil and salt and pepper and crushed garlic and mix well.
+Place the beans into a foil tray and add butter, oil and salt and pepper, and crushed garlic and mix well.

-Place into the smoker at 275*F and leave for 20 minutes.
+Place into the smoker at 275°F and leave for 20 minutes.
 No need to add any wood for smoke as the beans are fully covered and the smoke won’t penetrate.

-Making the turkey glaze/sauce
+Making the port turkey glaze

 While the beans are on, we shall get the sauce made up by putting all ingredients into a small saucepan over medium heat for two to three minutes and stirring constantly.

 We are just wanting the sugars to dissolve.
 Once dissolved, raise the temperature to a medium to high heat and simmer for around eight minutes, making sure not to boil.

 Once the glaze has thickened, remove it from heat.